Hungry for hot pizza? Order pies for pickup or delivery.

 A red, tomato sauce is classic, but many jarred options can harbor several grams of hidden sugar and excess sodium.
-Keep it simple, and pick up our 365 Everyday Value Pizza Sauce, which has no sugar added.
+Keep it simple, and pick up our 365 by Whole Foods Market Pizza Sauce, which has no sugar added.
 Of course, you can also make your own, using fresh tomatoes and herbs, which uses judicious amounts of sugar and salt to round out flavors.
 Pesto makes a fair swap for maintaining an Italian vibe, or you can add hummus to your pizza to try a new flavor.

 Make veggies the main event

 Pizzas are a great way to incorporate vegetables (we all need them!) into your meal, and we’re not just talking about the tomato sauce.
 Try a grilled vegan pizza that puts summer produce in the spotlight.
-And using canned black beans and frozen corn help nudge this pizza’s fiber counts to more than 30% of daily needs.
 And if you’re serious about upping the vegetable quotient of your pizza, try a “salad pizza.”
 Use an amazing salad, such as this arugula and pine nut one, and top your baked crust or whole-grain tortilla with it and have your fork and knife at the ready.
 Another option: top your just-baked pizza with baby spinach or arugula to add some greens to your meal.

 Use special toppings with a light touch